 Pelican and the moon at Fremantle

 Fairy in a Western Australian shopping mall, blessing people

-There were a lot of watch out for wildlife signs around too.
-I was driving along and saw some kangaroos along the side of the road that was cool.
+Nambung National Park was a two-hour drive north from Perth, along the Indian Ocean Highway.
+There were a lot of ‘watch out for wildlife signs’ along the way.
+While I was driving along, I saw some kangaroos along the side of the road — that was cool!

 Controlled burnoff near Margaret River, Western Australia